-Exempt well: also ranked 2 NOTE: Sens.
-Be rrett and Wanzenried repsonses atta rage. ched.
-Not
+Exempt wells also ranked 2 NOTE: Sens.
+Barrett and Wanzenried repsonses attached.
+Not included in average.

-From: Settly Barrett SD36
+From: Sletby Barrett SD36

 Water Policy Issue Priority Worksheet

 This worksheet is intended to help WPIC members prioritize issues for study during the 2009-10 interim-The issues listed include some addressed by the 2008-09 WPIC as well as issues that came up during the 2009 session.
 Please add other issues and rank them accordingly.
 The WPIC report, the handbooks on water quality and water rights, and the list of 2009 legislation may provide ideas for study topics.
 Based on the priorities, staff will devise a work plan that will allow WPIC members to decide the amount of time and resources devoted to each issue.